 A cup of grapes contains 23 grams of sugar (5).
 The amount of sugar they contain is very important when considering weight management or weight gain.
-This is because eating too much sugar can lead to weight gain, type 2 diabetes, and heart disease (8).
+This is because eating too much sugar can lead to weight gain, and eventually, chronic disease (8).

 However, that doesn’t mean you should avoid grapes altogether.
 Grapes still contain many other beneficial nutrients for weight loss such as vitamins and minerals, antioxidants, and fiber (1).

 The important thing to remember is that moderation is key.
-Just like any other food, eating too much of it and not exercising enough can cause weight gain and health problems.
+Just like any other food, overeating and not exercising enough can cause weight gain and health problems.